demisto/content/Packs/AWS-Route53/Integrations/AWSRoute53/README.md

 Amazon Web Services Managed Cloud DNS Service.
-This integration was integrated and tested with version xx of AWS - Route53

 ## Configure AWS - Route53 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.